Dobropillia Raion

 An architectural monument in the raion was a palace (1887-1914-selo Zelyenoe).

 In May 2014, due to the deteriorating situation in the Donetsk Oblast, the raion requested a referendum pertaining to the transfer of Dobropillia Raion into the Dnipropetrovsk Oblast, where the situation was more stable.
-The then Dnipropetrovsk Governor Ihor Kolomoisky announced that the oblast would be willing to do so assuming that is what the citizens want.
+The then Dnipropetrovsk Governor Ihor Kolomoisky announced that the oblast would be willing to do so, assuming that was what the citizens had wanted.